-For graduate students, the policy for making Satisfactory Academic Progress is the same as described above except graduate students must maintain a cumulative grade point average of 3.0.
+For graduate students making Satisfactory Academic Progress, they must maintain a cumulative grade point average of 3.0.

-QUALITATIVE STANDARD (PACE)

-In order to maintain Satisfactory Academic Progress toward the completion of their degree, all students must successfully complete 67 percent of cumulative attempted credit hours.
-Attempted credit hours include all hours that would appear on a student's academic transcript at the end of any given term, including withdrawals, incompletes, repeated courses, remedial coursework, transfer hours and hours attempted at any time when not receiving Federal Student Aid.
+QUALITATIVE In order to maintain Satisfactory Academic Progress toward the completion of their degree, all students must successfully complete 67 percent of cumulative attempted STANDARD credit hours.
+Attempted credit hours include all hours that would appear on a student's academic transcript at the end of any given term, including withdrawals, incompletes, (PACE) repeated courses, remedial coursework, transfer hours and hours attempted at any time when not receiving Federal Student Aid.
 Audited coursework is not included.
 Hours that may have been part of a successful academic amnesty appeal will still be included.
-Successfully completed hours for both graduate and undergraduate students include grades of A, B, C, D and P. All other grades would not be considered successful completion.
+Successfully completed hours for undergraduate students include grades of A, B, C, D and P. Successfully completed hours for graduate students include grades of A, B, C and P. All other grades would not be considered successful completion.
 Evaluation of this quantitative standard will be measured at the end of each term.

-MAXIMUM ATTEMPTED CREDIT HOURS

-The U.S. Department of Education has established a limit on the number of credit hours a student can attempt and still remain eligible for Federal Student Aid.
-This limit is based on 150 percent of the credit hours needed to complete the degree for which the student is pursuing.
-Students can consult the catalog to find the duration of their program and then multiply that number by 1.5 to determine the credit hour limit that applies to their financial aid.
-Examples are listed below:

-Type of Degree Maximum Credit Hours Attempted
+The U.S. Department of Education has established a limit on the number of credit MAXIMUM hours a student can attempt and still remain eligible for Federal Student Aid.
+This limit ATTEMPTED is based on 150 percent of the credit hours needed to complete the degree for which the student is pursuing.
+Students can consult the catalog to find the duration of their CREDIT HOURS program and then multiply that number by 1.5 to determine the credit hour limit that applies to their financial aid.
+Examples are listed below: Type of Degree Maximum Credit Hours Attempted 96 Two-Year Associate Four-Year Bachelor 192 Nurse Anesthesia Doctoral Program 34.5-126 Master of Science Family Nurse Practitioner 69-73.5 COURSE Remedial Courses: Mount Marty offers a limited number of remedial coursework.

-Two-Year Associate 96

-Four-Year Bachelor 192

-Nurse Anesthesia Doctoral Program 34.5-126

-Master of Science Family Nurse Practitioner 69-73.5

-Remedial Courses: Mount Marty offers a limited number of remedial coursework.
 These credits are included in credits attempted and GPA is also calculated.
-However, these credits may not be applied toward graduation requirement.

-Incomplete Courses: Courses shown as incomplete at the end of the term will have the credits calculated as attempted, but no GPA for the incomplete will be calculated.
-A grade of "I" (incomplete) may be changed to a passing grade within one term from the date of award of this grade if the student satisfactorily completed all the course requirements as set by the course instructor.
-Otherwise after this period "I" will automatically be changed to an "F" and SAP will be calculated on the "F" grade.

-Transfer Credits: All transfer credits accepted for the student's program of study at Mount Marty will be counted as "attempted" and "completed" credits.
-Transfer credits will not be included in the calculation of the student's GPA.
+However, INCOMPLETES, these credits may not be applied toward graduation requirement.
+TRANSFER Incomplete Courses: Courses shown as incomplete at the end of the term will have the credits calculated as attempted, but no GPA for the incomplete will be calculated.
+CREDITS, A grade of "I" (incomplete) may be changed to a passing grade within one term from WITHDRAWLS, the date of award of this grade if the student satisfactorily completed all the course requirements as set by the course instructor.
+Otherwise after this period "I" will REPETITIONS automatically be changed to an "F" and SAP will be calculated on the "F" grade. & REMEDIAL Transfer Credits: All transfer credits accepted for the student's program of study at Mount Marty will be counted as "attempted" and "completed" credits.
+Transfer credits COURSES & will not be included in the calculation of the student's GPA.
+ACADEMIC Withdrawals: After census date, a student may withdraw from a course through SUSPENSION 60 percent of the term and receive a grade of "W".
+Credits with a status of "W" will